There are three massive problems for both new and experienced investors today.

 Read that again and let it sink in…

-That’s like paying a plumber to fix a leaky pipe, making the leak worse, and then handing you a hefty invoice on their way out the door.
-Getting paid to make things worse?
+That’s like paying a plumber to fix a leaky pipe, making the leak worse, and then handing you a hefty invoice on their way out the door and getting paid to make things worse?
 That’s insane!

 Want more proof?

-I was at an investing conference recently, and a prominent hedge fund manager stated that every stock looks expensive.
+At an investing conference recently, a prominent hedge fund manager stated that every stock looks expensive.
 I asked him the yardstick he used, and he said he’ll only buy at a 12x multiple.

 So you want to learn how to invest or improve your performance in the market?

-As promised, here’s something actionable: You could quit your job as I did so you could study the stock market, investing and valuation, statistics, and quantitative methods 24/7/365, or you could keep your day job and read this blog.
+As promised, here’s something actionable: You could quit your job as I did to study the stock market, investing and valuation, statistics, and quantitative methods 24/7/365, or you could keep your day job and read this Blog.
 With that being said and without further ado:

 A blog that helps both new and experienced investors beat the market by getting to the truth of what works and what doesn’t… all without quitting their day job ;).